 Cuenca is definitely an artisanal city.
 We spent several days visiting woven hat factories and museums, ceramic workshops, and art and history museums.
 Our first stop was the flower market, which bursted with bright red, pink, yellow, purple, and green flowers of all kinds.

-As we passed the flower market we came upon the huge Cathedral de la Inmaculada.
+As we passed the flower market we came upon our first of the churches in Cuenca, Ecuador.
+The huge Cathedral de la Inmaculada.
 We toured the inside, including the rooftop and the crypt.
 Sure the crypt was painted white and brightly lit (not what we imagined for a crypt) but it was awesome to see the inner workings of one of Latin Americas largest churches.

 The bustling Mercado 9 de Octobre.
 This is where you go if you want roast pig and fresh coconut and raspberry juice for lunch and a large array of fresh fruits and veggies.

 We stopped in at the Museo del Sombrero del Paja Toquilla (say that ten times fast!!) aka the Panama Hat museum and shop.
 It was really interesting to check out the metal presses used to create the shape of the hats.
 We learned about what differentiates a superfino hat from the more loosely woven noggin-toppers.
 This article from NPR does a good job of explaining the time and effort that go into making an extremely high quality superfino hat (thanks to George and Rachel for sending it along!).